Stuycs-K/final-project-10-shrestha-anna-chen-regina/WORKLOG.md

 ### Tue, 5/27

 Did more research on lsb audio steganography, attempted to use Python's wav module to manipulate audio bytes.
+Realized we could use Files.readAllBytes(*Path*) to get bytes[]...
+We didn't need something specific to an audio file, and we can deal with frequency as an extra portion after we finish the rest.
+Decryption version 1 completed, tests needed to be run(find encrypting tools online).

 ### Mon, 5/26